digital-land/digital-land.info/application/templates/pages/about/performance.md

 229 data sources out of 584 provided by 50 local planning authorities.
 74 more data sources added since last count.

-13 new local planning authorities providing data from last count (+5%).
+13 new local planning authorities providing data from last count.

 You can [help identify and design data](https://design.planning.data.gov.uk/how-to-contribute) that would be useful on the platform.